Celebration of Life – Honour the Life of a Loved One with Happiness, Laughter and Joy

 You could also consider hiring a professional celebrant who is adept at planning non-secular as well as secular ceremonies.
 The celebrant will work with you closely to design the entire ceremony or parts of it, based on how hands-off you wish to be.

 A celebration of life event is not just an opportunity to bid a graceful goodbye to the deceased.
-When you personalize and design an exclusive ceremony, it is the perfect send-off for that person and their unique life.
+When you personalise and design an exclusive ceremony, it is the perfect send-off for that person and their unique life.

 Looking for Assistance or Ideas for a Celebration of Life Event in Toronto?